 My last stop was at Apple in Cupertino at the famous 1 Infinite Loop address.
 Cupertino is also a small town with narrow roads and plenty of residential areas.
 A big building project, like the new Apple ‘Spaceship’ HQ, has created a lot of chaos and traffic jams there.

-Peter, MBA, MSc, is a Product Manager, Software Engineer, and Tech Strategist who leverages a rare combination of software development, quantitative, and soft skills to create smart technology with a human touch.
+Peter, MBA, MSc, is a Product Owner, Software Engineer, and Tech (Innovation) Strategist who leverages a rare combination of software development, quantitative, and soft skills to create smart technology with a human touch.
 Most importantly, he is vision-driven, globally-minded change agent who is multilingual, has studied abroad, and has traveled extensively.
 Within six years’ time, he has developed an array of mobile apps and data-driven app products.
 Peter’s most recent ventures include a mobile app for property valuation and an end-to-end solution for real estate data collection.